 - Providing incredible support at no cost or not.

-- Test if they are mobile-optimized and allowing the related customizations or not.
+- Test if they are mobile-optimized and allow the related customizations or not.

 Choose the plan that suits your budget for eCommerce Store Development.

-The ecommerce platforms don’t offer everything for free.
-Some of them are available in free, paid, or in the combination of free and paid.
+The eCommerce platforms don’t offer everything for free.
+Some of them are available in free, paid, or in a combination of free and paid.
 Mostly, the platform combines the need for multiple technologies in one package and charges accordingly.